nanomsg/nng/README.md

 ## Reference Manual

-The API documentation is currently in transition, as we are converting it from Asciidoc to `mdbook`.
-Most of the content has now been converted, and you can see it at [here](https://nng.nanomsg.org/ref).
-Part of the conversion includes a substantial reorganization for improved usability, with major content revisions and additions for NNG 2.0.
+The reference documentation is maintained as an `mdbook` and can be viewed [online](https://nng.nanomsg.org/ref).
+The conversion to mdBook included a substantial reorganization for improved usability, with major content revisions and additions for NNG 2.0.

-The remaining Asciidoc format documentation is in the `docs/man` subdirectory, and also [online](https://nng.nanomsg.org/man).
-It will eventually all be converted before 2.0 is fully released.

 You can also purchase a copy of the
 [**NNG Reference Manual**](http://staysail.tech/books/nng_reference/index.html).